Finding the best calligraphy pens can be a very challenging task and great care should be taken before purchasing just any old kit.

 1. Daveliou Calligraphy Pen Set

-This is a 19 piece set and comes with a wood and glass nib holder, 12 nibs and 5 different colored inks.
+This is a 19 piece set and comes with a wood and glass nib holder, 12 nibs, and 5 different colored inks.
 Black, blue, indigo, red and green.
 Classic dip pens.

 More research may be needed to make a buying decision.
-This is a family owned brand and pride is taken in customer care.
+This is a family-owned brand and pride is taken in customer care.

 2. Plotube Wooden Pen Calligraphy Set

 Nice packaging makes this the best calligraphy pen for gifting.
 Comes with 1 gold nib and 10 standard nibs.
-This set also has a golden (not real gold) pen holder.
+This set also has a golden (not real gold) pen holder

 The golden nib seems to be the better nib to use and it also holds more ink so the user can write longer without dipping in ink.
 Looks to be around 20 words or so before dipping into the ink.
 Of course, the size of your letters is going to change this dramatically.

 3. Lettering Tribe Calligraphy Set

-Sporting 2 Calligraphy pens, 2 inks, 5 different nibs, a tracing pad, guide booklet, a downloadable workbook and a nice magnetic box for storage and display.
+Sporting 2 Calligraphy pens, 2 inks, 5 different nibs, a tracing pad, guide booklet, a downloadable workbook, and a nice magnetic box for storage and display.

 Even though this set is for those interested in getting started in calligraphy it is still of decent quality.
 I thought the oblique calligraphy pen was a nice touch.

-4. Crystal Glass Dip Pen
+4. Essshop Handmade Crystal Glass Dip Pen

-The compact box with elastic bands to hold the parts and accessories make this the best portable calligraphy pen.
+The compact box with elastic bands to hold the parts and accessories makes this the best portable calligraphy pen.

 5. Speedball Calligraphy Collector’s Set

-Contains 4 broad nibs, 4 flexible nibs, a classic pen holder, an oblique pen holder, a crow quill pen holder, 3 inks (black, red and blue), pen cleaner textbook and nice snap closing box for transporting.
+Contains 4 broad nibs, 4 flexible nibs, a classic pen holder, an oblique pen holder, a crow quill pen holder, 3 inks (black, red, and blue), pen cleaner, textbook, and a nice snap closing box for transporting.